Skip to main content

 [email protected]

 Jurisdictions are required by the state to enforce the building codes.
 We are trained and certified by the state in an array of state codes.
-We closely with the design community to make sure buildings meet the state's minimum code standards.
+We work closely with the design community to make sure buildings meet the state's minimum code standards.

 When we find items on plans that do not comply with code, we provide the relevant governing code citation.
 Since our engineering review guidelines allow for interpretations by design engineer, if there is a conflict in opinion that is not clear in the code, we defer to the design engineer's determinations.